-- 2. The terms of reference of the Committee are: - a. to advise the Council on the appointment of internal and external auditors; - b. to approve internal and external audit programmes and fees; - c. to review the external auditors' management letters and any other reports and to report on these to the Council as appropriate; - d. to receive reports on the internal audit work plan and to consider appropriate action arising from them; - e. to review the Council's annual report and accounts and to make recommendations to the Council as appropriate; - f. to consider whether risk management processes are adequate for all risks to which the Council is exposed and to approve or, where the Committee considers that significant policy issues are involved, to recommend that the Council approve measures to eliminate or mitigate against them; - g. to perform such other functions as the Council may delegate to or confer upon the Committee.
+- 1. The Audit Committee (the Committee) is a sub-committee of the Council. - 2.
+The terms of reference of the Committee are: - a. to advise the Council on the appointment of internal and external auditors; - b. to approve internal and external audit programmes and fees; - c. to review the external auditors' management letters and any other reports and to report on these to the Council as appropriate; - d. to receive reports on the internal audit work plan and to consider appropriate action arising from them; - e. to review the Council's annual report and accounts and to make recommendations to the Council as appropriate: - f. to consider whether risk management processes are adequate for all risks to which the Council is exposed and to approve or, where the Committee considers that significant policy issues are involved, to recommend that the Council approve measures to eliminate or mitigate against them; - g. at the request of the Council, to advise it on matters of corporate governance (but without prejudice to the Committee's power to make recommendations to the Council on corporate governance issues arising from the work of the auditors).